ayoolaayodele/dumia/README.md

 - **Product Listing**: Browse through a collection of products, view product details, and check prices.
 - **Cart Management**: Add items to the cart, update quantities, and remove items.
 - **Checkout Process**: Complete the purchase with a streamlined checkout process, including payment details.
-- **Authentication**: User registration and login functionality (implementable with various providers).
+- **Authentication**: User registration and login functionality implementable with Firebase.
 - **State Management**: State is managed using React Context API to ensure smooth data flow across components.

 ## Screens